 Why a continuing education requirement?

-What counts as CPE credit?
+What counts as CE credit?

 What should I learn?

 The answer to that lies within you.
 Choose what you need.
 You may need to improve your business practices, writing skills, or genealogical knowledge.
 Our field can use information from a variety of disciplines such as history, geography, mapping, social history, archival studies, librarianship, languages, or writing.
-We may also add to our professionalism with topics such as time management, public speaking, new technologies, and many others.
+You may also add to your professionalism with topics such as time management, public speaking, new technologies, and many others.

 Does instruction that leads to a certificate of completion count more?

 For the purposes of meeting the CE hours, one type of learning does not count for more than any other.
 As you evaluate the advances you are making, you will make the final determination of the ultimate value of a particular course, seminar, retreat, etc. Each hour spent improving your skills counts as an hour regardless of which manner is used.